raul23/interactive-organizer/README.rst

 This is a Python port of `interactive-organizer.sh <https://github.com/na--/ebook-tools/blob/master/interactive-organizer.sh>`_ from `ebook-tools <https://github.com/na--/ebook-tools>`_ written in shell by `na-- <https://github.com/na-->`_.

+Personally, this is the shell script from ``na--`` that I had the most fun porting* to Python since it shows the powerful and interesting things you can do through the terminal and all via a Python script: you can even invoke a bash shell directly from the python script and then go back to the Python script as if nothing happened!

+What I also like is how ``na--`` had the great idea of highlighting the different differences in the old filename compared to the new one for a given renamed ebook.
+Similar words between both filenames are colored green and those missing in the new filename are colored red.
+Hence you can quickly see if the file was renamed correctly.

+* all ``na--`` shell scripts were a lot of fun to port but this one really is special since you interact more with it than the others

 `:star:` Other related Python projects based on ``ebook-tools``:

    - `convert-to-txt <https://github.com/raul23/convert-to-txt>`_: convert documents (pdf, djvu, epub, word) to txt